DeepRegNet/DeepReg/docs/source/contributing/test.md

 ### Helper functions

-As we are comparing often the numpy arrays and tensorflow tensors, two functions `is_equal_np` and `is_equal_tf` are provided in [test/unit/util.py](https://github.com/DeepRegNet/DeepReg/blob/master/test/unit/util.py).
+As we are comparing often the numpy arrays and TensorFlow tensors, two functions `is_equal_np` and `is_equal_tf` are provided in [test/unit/util.py](https://github.com/DeepRegNet/DeepReg/blob/master/test/unit/util.py).
 They will first convert inputs to float32 and compare the max of absolute difference